PalouseDH/symposium/2019/symposium-bibliography.md

-# Palouse Digital Scholarship Symposium Bibliography
+# 2019 Palouse Digital Scholarship Symposium Bibliography

-> a list of resources and references
+> a list of resources and references.
+Please contribute!

 ## Articles: